mcintyre321/LinqToAnything/README.md

 IQuerable<Customer> queryable = new DelegateQueryable<string>(dataQuery)
 ```

 Now use your queryable as you will.
 Note that LINQ operators other than Skip, Take or Select will not work.
+At some point
+the QueryInfo will be extended with more information about the query.